eXascaleInfolab/PyExPool/README.md

 	tstart  - start time, filled automatically on the execution start (before onstart).
 Default: None tstop  - termination / completion time after ondone
-		NOTE: onstart() and ondone() callbacks execution is included in the job execution time proc  - process of the job, can be used in the ondone() to read it's PIPE mem  - consuming memory (smooth max of average of VMS and RSS, not just the current value) or the least expected value inherited from the jobs of the same category having non-smaller size;
+		NOTE: onstart() and ondone() callbacks execution is included in the job execution time proc  - process of the job, can be used in the ondone() to read its PIPE mem  - consuming memory (smooth max of average of VMS and RSS, not just the current value) or the least expected value inherited from the jobs of the same category having non-smaller size;
 		requires _LIMIT_WORKERS_RAM